Consider Becoming a Project Manager If You Want to Lead

 For anyone interested in developing as a leader, getting involved in project work and eventually taking on the role of project manager is a great way to pursue your goals.
 Here are some of the core leadership tasks of today’s project manager, along with ideas to help you get started.
+They are not the same as Program managers.
 Here are the core leadership challenges of a project manager.

 Dealing With Uniqueness

 Projects by definition are temporary and unique.
 They are all of the work done once to create or complete something new.
 Every new product development effort is unique; implementing a new software system is a one-time affair and executing on a strategic initiative requires different initiatives this year than the strategy three years ago.
 While project managers learn lessons from past projects, they are leading and guiding something new and unique every time.